-Bus audits are conducted of First Transit three times annually (approximately one every four months) on behalf of the Potomac and Rappahannock Transportation Commission (PRTC) by Transit Resource Center (TRC).
+Bus maintenance audits are conducted three times annually (approximately one every four months) by Transit Resource Center (TRC).
 First Transit is under contract to PRTC to maintain PRTC's bus fleet.
-This is the seventeenth audit conducted of First Transit since their contract with PRTC began on July 1, 2013.
-An audit scheduled for December 2018 was cancelled due to the deployment of 37 new MCI buses.
-The schedule for 2019 has been adjusted accordingly.

 Audits consist of a physical bus inspection of 51 buses, which represents about one-third of the total fleet.
-The audits also include a fluids analysis, records review, and road testing of onequarter of the sample.
-A review is also made of maintenance worker qualifications as agreed to by PRTC and First Transit.
+The audits also include a fluids analysis, records review, and road test of one-quarter of the sample.
+A review is also made of maintenance technician qualifications as agreed to by PRTC and First Transit.
 Reporting is based on a random sampling of the active fleet (47 buses) with separate analysis made of the contingency fleet (4 buses).

-For this audit there was an average of 2.6 defects per bus for all buses inspected (active and contingency buses combined), identical to the last audit.
-The 47 active buses inspected averaged 2.5 defects per bus, compared to 2.6 per bus during the last audit, while the four contingency buses averaged 3.75 defects per bus, compared to 3.3 per bus during the last audit.
-New for this audit was the inspection of 10 newly-delivered model year 2019 MCI buses, which averaged 0.8 defects per bus.
-Without the new buses in the mix the remainder of all buses had an average of 3.0 defects per bus.
+For this audit there was an average of 3.1 defects per bus for all buses inspected (active and contingency buses combined), compared to 2.6 for the previous two audits.
+The 47 active buses inspected also averaged 3.1 defects per bus, compared to 2.5 per bus last audit, while the four contingency buses averaged 3.75 defects per bus, the same as last audit.

-The summary table which follows compares active and contingency buses in several defect categories for the past four audits.
-On-time adherence to preventive maintenance inspections (PMIs) scheduled at 6,000-mile intervals continues to be perfect at 100% for thirty-four consecutive audits.
+The summary table, which follows, compares active and contingency buses in several defect categories for the past four audits.
+On-time adherence to preventive maintenance inspections (PMIs) scheduled at 6,000-mile intervals continues to be perfect at 100% for thirty-five consecutive audits.